-I only use Hardy fly fishing rods and reels.
-I put quality above price.
-I also like traditional designs provided function is not compromised.
+I only use Hardy fly reels because I like the traditional designs and materials.
+I don’t like the current fashion for large arbour, plastic reels.
 Hardy are not the company they used to be.
 They went down market in an attempt to expand, big mistake.
-Hardy are now trying to claw back their reputation by returning production to the UK and producing up market rods and reels.
+Hardy are now trying to claw back their reputation by returning production of up market reels to the UK.

-I bought my first Hardy reel in 1973 and it is still a delight to use.
-It was very expensive but I have had 43 years of enjoyment and it is worth more today than I paid for it !
+I bought my first Hardy Marquis reel in 1973 and it is still a delight to use.
+It is #5 and the 3″ spool easily holds a #4 WF line.
+It was very expensive but I have had 45 years of enjoyment and it is worth more today than I paid for it.
 That is excellent value for money.

 I normally use Cortland lines.
 I have tried other brands but Cortland lines are the best.
 I only use weight forward (WF) floating lines.
 I usually use a WF #4 Peach 444 for both river and lake, it suits my style of trout fishing.

+However, since July 2017 I have also been using a Rio line.
 I like the colour of the line, weed green.
 The coating feels supple and the core of the line is white braid.
 Excellent.
-It didn’t have a welded loop at the business end so there was no need to cut it off.
-The running line feels stiffer than the body of the line but that might be my imagination.
 I had been told to stretch the entire line before loading it on the reel.
 I fixed it to the garden fence and gave it a good pull, several times.
-There were a couple of small blemishes in the line.
-I could feel the difference in the coating between the main body and the tip of the line.
-Rio claim the coating on the tip makes it float higher.

 In 2015 I bought a Hardy Jet Sintrix #4 10′ four piece rod.
 There were good reasons for my purchase.
 I have several problems with my right arm.
 Arthritis in my wrist, tennis elbow and slight paralysis in my shoulder as a result of a neural disease.
 A light rod is essential.